Difference Between Rifle and Shotgun

 It means the rifles’ grooves are designed to be cut into the shape of a barrel.
 These grooves help the bullets to come out with more force and precision.

 Rifles are best suited when one needs to take a long-distance shot.
-A rifle is capable of hitting a target 75 to 100 yards away.
+A gun is capable of hitting a target 75 to 100 yards away.

-The distance that a rifle bullet can reach depends on the power of the rifle.
-Rifles mostly get used in firing at stationary targets.
+The distance a rifle bullet can reach depends on the rifle’s power.
+Rifles mainly get used in firing at stationary targets.

-Another important aspect of the rifle is that it can fire only one lead, so for self-defence, one can not possibly use it.
-The bullets of the rifles are designed to be small, so they can travel faster.
+Another critical aspect of the rifle is that it can fire only one lead, so one can not use it for self-defence.
+The bullets of the rifles are designed to be minor so they can travel faster.

-The older version of the rifle was the musket, and a musket used to hit imprecise fire.
-Later the rifle was modified to be operated in precise shooting and attempting to fire at individual targets.
+The older version of the rifle was the musket, a musket used to hit imprecise fire.
+Later the gun was modified to be operated in precise shooting and attempting to fire at individual targets.

 Despite using hearing protection, the constant exposure to intense shooting noise of the rifle can lead to hearing loss.

 A shotgun is a weapon and needs shoulder support as it is long.
-The bore of the shotgun is not spiral but smooth.
+The bore of the gun is not spiral but smooth.

 The size of its bore ranges from 0.22 inches to 2 inches.
 The fire of a shotgun depends on the power of a fixed shell.